-What You Can Do: You can follow the recommendations on the following page to protect your personal information.
+In addition to the steps described above, we have taken steps to enhance the security of personal information in order to help prevent similar incidents from occurring in the future.
+We are also providing you with information about steps that you can take to protect your personal information.
 To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
-Your identity monitoring services include Credit Monitoring, Web Watcher, Fraud Consultation, and Identity Theft Restoration.
+Your identity monitoring services include Credit Monitoring, Web Watcher, \$1 Million Identity Fraud Loss Reimbursement, Fraud Consultation, and Identity Theft Restoration.

-Visit krollbreach.idmonitoringservice.com to activate and take advantage of your identity monitoring services.
+Visit krollbreach.idMonitoringService.com to activate and take advantage of your identity monitoring services.
+You have until July 29, 2018 to activate your identity monitoring services.